The Web Health

 Is dark neck a symptom of diabetes?

-Can we dispose of it at home?
+Can we dispose it of at home?

 Yes, many people find they improve with home remedies.
 Natural treatments like apple cider vinegar, baking soda, potato juice, and ubtan (herbal paste) will lighten dark neck skin.
 Results are variable, and consistency is key to success.

-How long to bleach a dark neck?
+For How long to bleach, a dark neck?

 It may be weeks to months, but it is variable depending on etiology and treatment.
 Improvement may be delayed in diseases such as acanthosis nigricans after the underlying disease (e.g., insulin resistance) has been treated.